|Skylab 1 Orbital Workshop atop a Saturn V rocket (foreground) and Skylab 2 Saturn IB rocket (background). Image credit: NASA.|

 NASA ordered 15 Saturn V rockets for the Apollo Program.
 In 1968, NASA Deputy Administrator for Manned Space Flight George Mueller asked NASA Administrator James Webb for permission to order more Saturn V rockets for AAP.
 With budgets for post-Apollo space programs already under fierce attack, Webb rejected Mueller’s request.

 In our alternate timeline, Webb's answer was different.
 Apollo 24 (J-3) (October 1972) used the last Saturn V of the original Apollo buy.
-This fact aroused only passing interest, however, since in our alternate timeline no one ever seriously considered halting the Saturn V assembly lines.
+This fact aroused only passing interest, however, since in our alternate timeline no one seriously considered halting the Saturn V assembly lines.
 Apollo 25 (J-4) launched atop the first new-buy Saturn V, the 16th Saturn V to be built.

 Two months after the Apollo 24 LM ascent stage lifted off from the lunar surface, the Apollo 25 LM landed about a kilometer away from the derelict Apollo 24 LM descent stage.
 The Apollo LM descent engine kicked up potentially damaging dust during landing, so the Apollo 25 astronauts inspected Apollo 24's descent stage, LRV, and ALSEP experiments to determine whether a one-kilometer landing separation distance was adequate.